-Prior to the COVID-19 pandemic, Oregon was home to 900 wineries, 1,200 vineyards, 73 distributors, 400 breweries, 100 cideries, more than 50 distilleries, 10,000 restaurants and 37,200 farms, creating thousands of good-paying jobs and several billion dollars in wages.
-Many of those jobs are now at risk or have been lost.
-Tax increases only make it harder for these businesses to invest in rehiring, equipment, upgrades and expansion, and will result in higher prices for consumers.
+Prior to the COVID-19 pandemic, Oregon was home to 900 wineries, 1,200 vineyards, 73 distributors, 400 breweries, 70 cideries, more than 65 distilleries, 10,000 restaurants and 37,200 farms, creating thousands of good-paying jobs and several billion dollars in wages.
+Many of those jobs have been lost.
+Tax increases only make it harder for these local businesses to invest in rehiring, equipment, upgrades and expansion, and will result in higher prices for consumers.

-Oregon brewers help create 43,000 jobs and $2 billion in wages each year.
-Unfortunately, more than 10,000 of those jobs are expected to be lost because of COVID-19 closures.
-We’ve already seen dozens of our local brewers shutter.
+Oregon brewers help create 40,000 jobs, $2 billion in wages each year and contribute $6.5 billion in economic activity for the state.
+Unfortunately, 3,000 beer-related jobs were lost because of COVID-19 closures and restrictions and dozens of our local brewers shuttered.

-Because of COVID-19, 81% of Oregon’s 100 cideries were forced to close their tasting rooms and 50% laid off workers.
-These losses also impact Oregon’s 37,200 farmers supplying cideries, the 10,000 restaurants serving the cider and the 73 distributors delivering beverages.
+Because of COVID-19, 81% of Oregon’s 60 cideries were forced to close their tasting rooms and 50% laid off workers.
+These losses also impacted Oregon’s 37,200 farmers supplying cideries, the 10,000 restaurants serving the cider and the 73 distributors delivering beverages.

-Craft distillers generate more than 40% of their sales through tasting rooms, many of which are now closed.
-Oregon distillers report a 30% reduction in sales since COVID-19.
-Oregon’s spirits tax is second highest in the country.
+Oregon is home to 65 distilleries supporting 18,000 jobs and generating $1.6 billion for the state.
+Oregon distillers reported a 30% reduction in sales due to COVID-19.
+Oregon’s spirits tax is already 2nd highest in the country.
 The last thing these homegrown businesses need is a tax increase.